k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

     ​	<img src="images/legend.png" style="zoom: 67%;" />

-  * To collapse the expanded Dataset, click the three dots in the corner or do it from the legend for all Dataset nodes.
+  * To collapse an expanded Dataset, click the three dots in the corner or do it from the legend for all Dataset nodes.

 * **Hide** <img src="images/hide.png" style="zoom:80%;" /> the element from the window.